 Measure, measure, measure.
 Whether you’re in search of a desk to be placed within your small living space or as a statement piece for a large office.
 Take measurements of the area or space to help ensure the desk’s size fits perfectly.

 The height of your desk is also an important factor to consider from both an ergonomic and lifestyle standpoint.
 Depending on if you prefer sitting or standing while working from home or the office.
 Make a pros and cons list to determine which would benefit you the most.
 Ideally your desk should let you type on a keyboard with your arms and hands roughly parallel to the floor, your feet flat on the floor, you’re eye level to the top of your monitor, and your legs fitting comfortably under the desk when sitting (you should be able to comfortably cross your legs under the surface).
 If your desk doesn’t allow for you to be eye level to your monitor, there are desktop organizers available that will elevate your screen.
-Another key factor to having a more ergonomic desk setup is pairing the best desk with the best chair.
-Experts say, “Makeshift setups can cause a laundry list of problems, including back, shoulder, and wrist pains”, so it’s important to find the best ergonomic office chair for you.
+Another key factor to having a more ergonomic desk setup is pairing it with the best desk chair.
+Experts say, “Makeshift setups can cause a laundry list of problems, including back, shoulder, and wrist pains”, so it’s important to find the best desk chair for you.

 Depending on your profession, you will need to do a variety of tasks throughout your workday.
 Including writing, drawing, or working on a computer.
 Is there a place to store your writing utensils or display your tech for easy access without having to purchase multiple storage accessories?
 Ensure the desk surface provides space and features to accommodate your needs.